 George H. Richardson, Chair

-The building construction laboratory is equipped with nearly every power and hand construction tool available to instruct the student in all phases of the carpentry trade.
+The building construction laboratory on the Wellsville campus is equipped with nearly every power and hand construction tool available to instruct the student in all phases of the carpentry trade.
 Off-campus construction of frame buildings is carried out each year by the department so that students have a maximum amount of on-the-job experience.

 Air Conditioning and Heating Technology (AOS)

 Building Trades: Building Construction (AOS)